SeisSCOPED/HPS-book/book/chapters/cloud/AWS_S3.md

-## 5. Preparing an S3 bucket for Noisepy
+## 5. Preparing an S3 bucket for NoisePy

-Noisepy uses S3/Cloudstore to store the cross correlations and stacked data.
+NoisePy uses S3/Cloudstore to store the cross correlations and stacked data.
 For this step, it is important that your **user/role** and the **bucket** have the appropriate permissions for users to read/write into the bucket.

 In the browser, please add the following policy to the bucket: